British Columbia - IEN Pathway

-Inspire offers one integrated assessment (formerly known as “Triple-Track”).
-This means your skills and knowledge will be assessed for three nursing-related roles at the same time:
+Inspire offers one integrated assessment (formerly known as “Triple-Track”) to assess your skills and knowledge for three nursing-related roles at the same time:

-*Standalone Health Care Assistant (HCA) Assessment Notification (effective August 1, 2025)
+*Standalone Health Care Aide (HCA) Assessment Notification (effective August 1, 2025)

-Inspire also offers a separate assessment for the Registered Psychiatric Nurse (RPN) role.
+Inspire offers a separate assessment for those wanting to practice in British Columbia as a Registered Psychiatric Nurse (RPN).

-Below are the steps you’ll need to complete on your registration journey.
+Below are the steps you’ll need to complete on your registration journey if you want to practice in British Columbia.

 Step 1.
 Review our website to ensure you are aware of the Inspire application and competency assessment process, including all fees, required documents, and eligibility.